nevoland/realue/doc/README.md

 Returns a promise state object to track the provided `promise`.
 Ignores outdated promises or ones that resolve when the component got unmounted.
+Non-promise values are immediately resolved, avoiding a second render.

 #### Type parameters